 Ceres’ remote climate monitoring system provides real-time tracking of greenhouse conditions, plus the ability to evaluate your greenhouse performance over the long-term.
 We design greenhouse environmental controls and data monitoring systems to create a high performing grow environment.
 Our SunSense™ controller will track your greenhouse data for an optimal grow environment.

-Our Process for Grow Support & Data Analysis
+Our Process for Grow Support & Data Services

 Fabric raised beds are a great option if they are fully contained, have a moisture barrier on the sides and fabric that drains on the bottom.